hglattergotz/pardot/README.md

 ## Goals

  * Provide a single method for executing any operation on any of the Pardot endpoints
- * Parse the response and return only the data (decoded JSON or SimpleXmlElement)
+ * Parse the response and return only the data (PHP array from decoded JSON or a SimpleXmlElement)
  * Take care of error handling

 ## Dependencies